derailedapp-legacy/derailed-api/README.md

-# Felladex API
+# Vincent.chat API
-Felladex's EPIC API created by the LIGHTING FAST python and fastapi libraries.
+Vincent.chat's EPIC API created by the LIGHTING FAST python and fastapi libraries.

-Felladex's entire servic is powered with the API because we're dumb. and we want you to be too!
+Vincent.chat's entire servic is powered with the API because we're dumb. and we want you to be too!

 Just take a glance of the code, squawk at the worst design you've ever seen and fix it all in 700 pull requests.